demonrik/hdhr2plex/README.md

 forceshows:
 - name of section that contains a list of the skipshows.

+postproc:
+- name and path to postprocessing file to run once file is moved to Plex.

 livedelay:
 - number of seconds that the file should be untouched/unmodified before parsing